Michael Beckley: Acting

 One of Beckley's major roles was that of Randle P McMurphy in One Flew Over The Cuckoo's Nest, based on the novel by Ken Kesey, made particularly famous by the film version starring Jack Nicholson (as Randle P McMurphy).
 The production was staged by Curve in Leicester, with Catherine Russell as Nurse Ratched.
-Beckley did not even audition for McMurphy but for the role of Dale Harding.
-However, after the casting process director Michael Buffong decided Beckley was the right man for the part and offered it to him.
+Beckley in fact auditioned for the role of Dale Harding, however, director Michael Buffong decided Beckley was the right man to play McMurphy and offered him the part.
 During the run of Cuckoo's Nest, Curve's artistic director Paul Kerryson offered Beckley the role of Bradley in Sam Shephard's Pulitzer Prize-winning Buried Child.
 It starred Olivier Award-winner Matthew Kelly as Dodge.
-Bradley, the semi-psychotic, one-and-a-half-legged amputee' remains one of Beckley's favourite roles.
+Bradley remains one of Beckley's favourite roles.

-Kelly and Beckley would work together again in the 5-star hit production of Chekhov's The Seagull for Southward Playhouse in London in 2012.
-(Beckley credits a student production of this play at NIDA, seen in 1979, as being his catalyst for thinking about acting as a career.)
+Kelly and Beckley would work together again in the 5-star hit production of Chekhov's The Seagull for Southward Playhouse in London in 2012 (Beckley credits a student production of this play at NIDA, seen in 1979, as being his catalyst for thinking about acting as a career).
 The Southwark Playhouse production also featured a then-unknown Lily James as Nina.
-(Lily went on to play Cinderella in the 2015 Disney live-action film version of Cinderella).
 The season was a sell-out.

-Derby Theatre asked him back to play Joe Josephson in Sondheim's Merrily We Roll Along.
+Derby Theatre asked him back to play Joe Josephson in Sondheim’s Merrily We Roll Along.
 Menier Chocolate Factory also cast him again in The Invisible Man.
 The prestigious York Theatre Royal cast him as leading character Dr Robert Smith in the highly acclaimed play Blue/Orange.

-Beckley also spent three years (2009, 2014, 2015) travelling to 30 countries in the role of Bill Austin in the world-wide hit musical 'Mamma Mia!'.
+Beckley also spent three years (2009, 2014, 2015) travelling to 30 countries in the role of Bill Austin in the world-wide hit musical Mamma Mia!.
 It was at the end of his last year with that show that he decided to return to Australia, where he has been since early 2016.

 Since returning to his native country Beckley has appeared on the television programs Here Come The Habibs, Doctor Doctor, The Secret Daughter and House of Bond, as well as the new Australian musical Melba based on the life of opera star Dame Nellie Melba (played by international opera star Emma Matthews).

-In 2019, Beckley appeared in the Opera Australia/Handa Opera on Sydney Harbour production of West Side Story as Officer Krupke ... the titular character of that show's famous comedy number 'Gee, Officer Krupke'.
+In 2019, Beckley appeared in the Opera Australia / Handa Opera on Sydney Harbour production of West Side Story as Officer Krupke – the titular character of the show's famous comedy number "Gee, Officer Krupke".
 The production was directed by multi-award-winning director Francesca Zambello.
-Her assistant and choreographer was Julio Monge.
 It was Beckley's first appearance with Opera Australia.